phetsims/equality-explorer/doc/implementation-notes.md

 TODO

+## Solve It! screen

-support for multiple variables, 'x & y' test screen gme levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)
+- game levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)
+- challenge form: ax + b = mx + n

+## Miscellaneous

+- support for multiple variables, 'x & y' test screen